melsman/melsman.github.io/cv.md

 (ICFP'15).
 Vancouver, Canada.
 September 2015.

 * [2015b] Michael Budde, Martin Dybdal, and Martin Elsman.
-Compiling APL to Accelerate Through a Typed Intermediate Language.
+Compiling APL to Accelerate through a Typed Array Intermediate Language.
 In Proceedings of the 2nd ACM SIGPLAN International Workshop on Libraries, Languages and Compilers for Array Programming (ARRAY'15).
 Portland, Oregon, USA.
 June, 2015.